 We have often observed 750-watt mixer grinders have larger jars.
-Generally, most of them have a chutney jar with 400 or 500 ml capacity, a dry grinding jar with 1-litre capacity and a wet grinding jar with 1.5-litre capacity.
+Generally, most of them have a chutney jar with a 400 or 500 ml capacity, a dry grinding jar with 1 litre capacity and a wet grinding jar with 1.5 litre capacity.
 Of course, there are exceptions.
 For example, Philips 7756 has just a 300 ml chutney jar, while Preethi Blue Leaf Platinum has a whopping 1.7-litre wet grinding jar

 A 500-watt mixer grinder often comes with smaller jars.
 The chutney jar usually has a 300-400ml capacity, the dry grinding jar has just 800 ml capacity and the wet grinding jar has just 1.2-litre capacity.
 This is not just because of the low price, but also because a 500-watt mixer grinder won’t be able to endure a higher load.

 Being economically priced, 500-watt mixer grinders come with thin stainless steel jars and plastic lids.
 The plastic lids often become loose after a while and the overall built quality is not as good as most 750-watt mixer grinders.

 750-watt mixer grinders, on the other hand, come in a wider price range.
 The cheaper ones have thin jars and average built quality, while the expensive ones have stronger jars, and blades and use better quality components.